prtkgpt/questdb.io/docs/guide/binaries.md

 ---
 title: How to use QuestDB from the binaries
 sidebar_label: From the binaries
+description:
-description: Tutorial on how to use the binaries to install and launch QuestDB.
+  Tutorial showing how to use the binaries to install and launch QuestDB.
+The binaries can be download from our GetStarted page.
 ---

 This guides shows how to install QuestDB using the binaries and how to start